IBM/secure-bitcoin-wallet/README.md

 ```

 Alternatively, you can use the following shell script in the `scripts` directory.
 The port `443` is used as a default, except for
-a few predefined users (e.g. charlie for 4431, devil for 4432, eddy for 4433).
+a few predefined wallet names (e.g. charlie for 4431, devil for 4432, eddy for 4433).

 ```
 $ ./scripts/run-wallet.sh ${WALLET_NAME}